abersheeran/mingshe/README.md

 10 |> range |> map(pow(?, 2), ?) |> list |> print
 ```

+### Compile to python

-You can also use `mingshe --compile ./main.she` to generate python file.
+You can use `mingshe --compile ./main.she` to generate python file.

+### As a module

+If you want to use MíngShé's files as a module that be imported, you can add `mingshe.importlib.install_meta(".she")` before `import`.
+Then you can import module that written by MíngShé in python code or MíngShé code.

 ## Extended syntax